dnsimple/dnsimple-support/content/articles/secondary-dns.markdown

 1.  #### How can I test that secondary DNS is working?

     Once you've added the proper configuration and verified with your secondary provider that they can make AXFR queries and receive zone transfers, you should be able to query one or all of the secondary name servers with `dig` by pointing it at the secondary name servers.
 If you wanted to check the resolution for `yourdomain.com`, and had added `ns5.dnsmadeeasy.com` as a secondary DNS server, you could execute `dig @ns5.dnsmadeeasy.com yourdomain.com` to check the records you set with DNSimple on the apex domain.
-If there's any difference between the response and what you get from DNSimple, you've likely misconfigured something.
+If there's any difference between the response and what you get from DNSimple, something is likely misconfigured.

 1.  #### Is the order of the name servers relevant?